 Unfortunately I haven't found any examples of the works of David Teniers 111.

 Abraham Brueghel also liked painting flowers but added in a landscape, in the same painting!!
-And Jan Baptist Brueghel (1647-1719) who was also a flower and still life painter.
-This is Still life with fruits, oysters and lobster on a table.

 What have we learnt?
 The Brueghel Dynasty spanned nearly 200 years of influence from the early 1500s and thus created the Brand Brueghel.
 A curious fact is that Pieter Bruegel the Elder died at 45 years and apparently produced exactly 45 (known) paintings.
 To conclude I want to tell you a couple of interesting facts about Pieter Bruegel the Elder’s painting Landscape with the Fall of Icarus.